stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 ## Push your code to Cloudflare Workers

-Now we’ll set everything up for deploying our code to Cloudflare workers.
+Now we’ll set everything up for deploying our code to Cloudflare Workers.

 First, let’s add a `metadata.json` file with the following content: